steph1111/PHYS-4A/.github/ISSUE_TEMPLATE/fixme.md

 ---

+## Branch
+What branch is this on

 ## Section
-Add the section this issue appears in here
+Add the section of the lab this issue appears in here

 ## Expected
 What was expected to happen